FuriosaAI

 What unique strengths does each company contribute to this partnership?
 How do these strengths complement each other?

 One example has been ASUS’s validation of WARBOY for use in edge servers.
 This leveraged each company’s unique strengths – Furiosa’s AI hardware expertise and ASUS’s leadership in servers.
-The result is that our edge servers have more options for AI accelerators and that WARBOY is available for more edge AI computing use cases.
+The result is that our edge servers have more options for AI accelerators and that the NPU is available for more edge AI computing use cases.

 Could you share your insights on WARBOY as a product and its significance in the partnership?